hdlx/RMVR/README.md

 The others CGINCLUDE files contain a lot of usefull functions for distance fields, shader maths, noises.
 Theses are not well documented yet, but should look familiar to shader programmers.

-Originally developped at and for http://www.small-studio.io/
+Originally developed at and for http://www.small-studio.io/

 I just made this project public.
 A cleaner documentation and maybe howto videos are coming.